MicrosoftDocs/azure-docs/articles/virtual-desktop/create-host-pools-azure-marketplace.md

 7. Choose what kind of OS disks you want your VMs to use: Standard SSD, Premium SSD, or Standard HDD.

 8. Under Network and security, select the **Virtual network** and **Subnet** where you want to put the virtual machines you create.
 Make sure the virtual network can connect to the domain controller, since you'll need to join the virtual machines inside the virtual network to the domain.
-The DNS servers of the virtual network selected should be configured to use IP of domain controller.
+The DNS servers of the virtual network you selected should be configured to use the IP of the domain controller.

-9. Next, select whether or not you want a public IP for the virtual machines.
-We recommend you select **No**, because a private IP is more secure.
+9. Next, select whether you want a public IP for the virtual machines.
+We recommend you select **No** because a private IP is more secure.

 10. Select what kind of security group you want: **Basic**, **Advanced**, or **None**.